google/clusterfuzzlite/docs/running_clusterfuzzlite.md

   explanation] for more details.

 - `fuzz-seconds`: Instructs ClusterFuzzLite on how long to spend fuzzing, in seconds.
-The default is 600 seconds.
-You should change to spend more time batch fuzzing or you can change if you'd like to spend more time code change fuzzing.
+The default is 600 seconds, which is an appropriate starting point for code change fuzzing.
+You should increase this number to spend more time batch fuzzing.

 - `sanitizer`: Determines the sanitizer to build and run fuzz targets with.
 The choices are `'address'`, `'undefined'`, `'memory'` and `'coverage'` (for